top of page

 Burials and Funerals in North Cyprus: Traditions, Customs, and Practical Information

 Funerals in North Cyprus are marked by respect, simplicity, and strong cultural and religious traditions.
-Whether you're a resident, expat, or visitor, understanding how burials and funerals are carried out can provide important insight into Turkish Cypriot society and help you navigate a difficult time should you ever need to.
-This article offers a comprehensive look at the customs, laws, and procedures around funerals and burials in TRNC, including Islamic traditions, optio
+Burials and Funerals Whether you're a resident, expat, or visitor, understanding how burials and funerals are carried out can provide important insight into Turkish Cypriot society and help you navigate a difficult time should you ever need to.
+This article offers a comprehensive look at the customs, laws, and procedures around funerals and burials in TRNC, including Isla

 North Cyprus LGBTQ+ Scene